This post may contain affiliate links. Please read our disclosure policy.

 To get the perfect juicy, tender, easily shredded pulled pork we want to cook it low and slow over the course of several hours.
 You can’t rush it.
 Setting the slow cooker to low and letting it cook throughout the day is the best method.

-2. Then we will cook the pork in a mixture of worcestershire sauce, apple cider vinegar, and liquid smoke.
+Next, cook the pork for 8 hours in the slow cooker in a mixture of worcestershire sauce, apple cider vinegar, and liquid smoke.

-• Pulled pork sandwich you just need to slather it down in some Texas BBQ Sauce.
+• Pulled pork Sliders/Sandwiches: Pile on the pulled pork, slather it down in some Texas BBQ Sauce.
 Add some Coleslaw if desired, or just go with the pork if you wish.
 Again, there is no BBQ sauce used in making the pork, so if you want to add some sauce to your sandwich, that is up to you!

 • King Ranch Pulled Pork Casserole.
 This casserole is a play on a classic Texas King Ranch Casserole, typically made with chicken, but dressed up with some leftover pulled pork.
 Layers of tortillas, cheese, and pulled pork.

-Yes!!
-Store the meat in an airtight sealed container.
+• Freezing: Store the meat in a freezer-safe airtight sealed container.
 Can be stored in the freezer for 2-3 months.
+Thaw in the refrigerator overnight.

 Perfect Slow Cooker Pulled Pork